pouchdb/pouchdb-server/README.md

 #### Using your own PouchDB

-Since you pass in the `PouchDB` that you would like to use with `express-pouchb`, you can drop `express-pouchdb` into an existing Node-based PouchDB application and get all the benefits of the HTTP interface without having to change your code.
+Since you pass in the `PouchDB` that you would like to use with `express-pouchdb`, you can drop `express-pouchdb` into an existing Node-based PouchDB application and get all the benefits of the HTTP interface without having to change your code.